1992 Tatarstan shooting: Arrest and conviction

 Police received information that Shpagonov had visited his cousin, washed, dressed and left, then he called his former vocational school teacher, so she got in touch with his family and through them gave him warm clothes, as he was about to flee to Siberia.
 The police found out that the call was made from Agryz, and on the morning of 4 May 1992, Shpagonov was arrested, immediately confessing to the crime and later showing police the place in the river where he threw his gun.

-At the trial a few months later, Andrey Shpagonov was sentenced to death, filing petitions for clemency but they were all rejected.
+At the trial a few months later, Andrei Shpagonov was sentenced to death, filing petitions for clemency but they were all rejected.
 Shpagonov had understood that he could face execution, attempting to pass himself off as insane and began talking about the voices in his mind, ordering him to kill, but forensic examination found him sane and able to take responsibility for their actions.
 On 13 December 1995, Shpagonov was executed by shooting in Kazan.

 Dmitri Kovalev was sentenced to 15 years imprisonment for his complicity in the crimes.
 He was released from prison early in 2005.
 His subsequent fate is unknown.

 Lyalya Forseyeva received an award for her courage.